madebymak/knowledge-resource/JS/js-notes.md

 <br>

 ## Async/Await
+- more elegant way to do API calls
 - `async` always returns a promise
 - `await` makes code wait until promise is finished (can only be used with `async`)
-- use `try...catch` to handle errors
+- use `try...catch` for error handling

 ```
 const apiUrl = '' // api url